antibodyMX/communicado/README.md

 * Email to the above addresses.

 Access to the lists will always be open and free.
 The DNSBL will be kept open access and free for as long as possible.
-Bitcoin contributions to 1Mi3yt4ZDuYMjAZkHYqVMNg27TsKUs1QNP will help keep it online.
-Thankyou.